mscerts/hub/Exam Wiki/template.md

 ### Studying Resources:

 ### Text Based
-- Like MS Learn study path
+- Like the MS Learn study path

 ### Videos
 - Include only free ones in this category